osdemah/goshneh/README.md

 ### Browse for a service type

-When any resource with given type is resolved or removed related events will be called.
+When any service with given type is resolved or removed related events will be called.

 ```
  goshneh.Browse("_http._tcp")